 NewCampus helps you fit learning into your life through daily discussion-led classes, hosted by virtual instructors, delivered in inspiring offline classrooms.
 Our team is global and remote first.
 We’re part nerdy, part creative but we all share a passion for changing the way people learn and grow.
 Keep life in beta.

 Pin Han Lim is an enthusiastic new entrant to the NewCampus team.
-What we love about her is the wonderful and unusual mix of organizational ability and love for meaningful connections.
+What we love about her is the wonderful and unusual mix of organisational ability and love for meaningful connections.
 So, obviously, we entrusted her to build exciting new partnerships for NewCampus.
 Pin’s abilities also extend to photography, creative storytelling and painting.
 One more resident all-rounder in our midst, find out more about Pin below!

 Tell us a little about yourself